 What actions can you take?

 The usual remedy available to private landowners is a claim for private nuisance in respect of damage caused to their property.
-However, the case of Smith v Line concluded that damages would be paid despite no physical damage having been caused to the claimants’ property, and were awarded on the basis of there having been a 10% diminution in the value of the property.
-Ms Line was also ordered to carry out specific remedial work to remove the knotweed from her property.
+However, in the case of Smith v Line the claimants obtained injunctive relief despite no physical damage having been caused to their property, on the basis of their loss of amenity caused by a diminution in the value of their property.
+Ms Line was ordered to carry out specific remedial work to remove the knotweed from her property.

 A similar decision made in April 2017, in Williams v Network Rail Infrastructure Ltd UK CC, suggested that the presence of knotweed is an actionable nuisance before it causes physical damage on neighbouring land because of its effect on the amenity value of the claimants’ land.
 Although Network Rail is appealing that decision, it seems that the law of Private Nuisance is being extended to allow claimants scope to take action earlier.